TheKingsident/interactive-quiz/README.md

 ## Setup Instructions

-Follow the steps below to set up and run the quiz application:
+Follow these steps below to set up and run the quiz application:

 1. **Clone the repository**:
    ```bash